 How do I make an appointment?

-Please ring or email to ask for an initial consultation.
-Once we find an agreed time, our first meeting will be to discuss your current situation and why you are seeking help.
-We will then decide if therapy could be of benefit and, if this is the case , we will arrange weekly meetings at that time.
+Please ring or email me on firstname.lastname@example.org.
+Once we find an agreed time, our first 50 minute session will will be to discuss your current situation and why you are seeking help.
+We will then decide if therapy could be of benefit and, if this is the case , we will continue to have regular weekly meetings at that time.
 Should you need help elsewhere, I may recommend a different service or practitioner.

 What is the fee?

-I charge £120 for a 50 minute session.
+I charge £120 for a 50 minute session, £150 after 5pm.
 I offer a limited number of reduced-fee places for those on low incomes.
-I accept payment by cash or cheque or Direct Bank Transfer.
+Payment is usually made by Direct Bank Transfer.